First Implementation

 • Overexpose as soon as you have a doubt to check.

 • For a standard Asi178 type camera + 400mm focal length + 16ND filter we are within 10ms exposure and gain around 100.
 If ever you need 1000ms and 500 of gain to see the spectral lines appear, it is probably because you are not on the sun but on the background light of the sky.
+Correct exposition is more likely around 10ms and 50 gain.

 Scroll to Top